rfabbri/vxd/vpe-gitflow.md

 It would be a way of working in tandem, to try to make some things easier for people that use and modify both VXL and VXD at the source level.

+The basic idea would be that the super repo would replicate a repo hierarchy most VXD developers would have:
+    VPE
+      vxl
+      vxd
+      scripts

 Here are some concrete ideas and Git experiments on how it could work out.

+TL;DL : the conclusion is that:
+- Our own scripting of a unified environment would work best
+- In practice, the principle of always having the working repos synced to master is the new equivalent of making a tarball release.
+Striving to sync to master is much simpler than trying to share branches, though this may be needed for hacks and work arounds.
+Strive to fix 'master'! its a lot easier and imensely more useful than studying heavy strategies for propagating patches around.
+- Submodules complicate the regular git workflow when we want to hack into the submodule.
+It is well-defined, but requires a great deal of training.
+If people wouldn't hack into vxl all that much, and stay with top level changes, then it could work.
+But most people will hack away both vxl and vxd, and can't affor to lose changes.
+Submodules have some good ideas, though, such as vpe/ locking specific commits in vxl/ and vxd/ so that people that pull VPE get the same state in vxl/ and vxd/.
+Also, moving stuff across VPE/VXL/VXD doesn't really get tracked.
+Submodules are a monster whose overhead may pay off for projects requiring a huge number of repos for the developer to work on.
+- Subtrees almost work, but still have problems with history which breaks regular git workflow.
+You simply can't even see the history inside vxl/ or vxd/ from vpe.
+But subtrees seem to be nice in that you can merge and track changes across the projects.
+This is very cool.
+- Android repo tool doesn't have good documentation, and seems to demand that all sub repos be pulled from the same remote.
+It does bring some good ideas, such as having a manifest repository for meta-information of what repositories and branches the project uses/used for vxl/vxd etc at a particular commit.

 # Idea: shareable super repository VPE by adding subtrees